-Every day, people are searching for a modern one-page marketing plan that works, downloading nonprofit marketing plan templates and nonprofit marketing guides.
+Every day, mission-minded leaders are searching for a modern one-page marketing plan that works, downloading marketing plan templates and marketing guides.

 A clear marketing plan will identify the motive, message, market, method, medium, and means by which the strategic goals of the marketing plan is accomplished.
 A marketing plan will identify a specific purpose (why are we creating this plan?) with strategy (what are the objectives of this plan?), and result in clarity: a focused vision for what the marketing plan will look like when it’s fulfilled.